byrnereese/ringcentral-semantic/README.md

 This module hopes to make the vastness of the RingCentral API more accessible to beginners.

 To illustrate, here are two functionally equivalent code samples using the two modules:

+### Other Node Modules to Consider

+This is "yet another ringcentral npm" developed as a proof-of-concept to offer developers a simpler interface over the the `ringcentral-js-concise` library.
+Developers have a number of choices when choosing a RingCentral npm, here are some of them:

+* [ringcentral](https://www.npmjs.com/package/ringcentral) - The official javascript library maintained by RingCentral.
+* [ringcentral-client](https://www.npmjs.com/package/ringcentral-client) - In part, inspiration for this module, as it provides a more explicit (a.k.a. "semantic") interface for supported methods. etc. The author had difficulty using this module however (which could be entirely his own darn fault).
+* [ringcentral-js-concise](https://www.npmjs.com/package/ringcentral-js-concise) - An npm optimized for size.
+It is effective, but more abstract.
+The author had a personal affinity for this module.
+* [ringcentral-semantic](https://www.npmjs.com/package/ringcentral-semantic) - This npm, a wrapper around `ringcentral-js-concise` that attempts to combine they best parts of the modules above.

 ### Sending an SMS using ringcentral-js-concise